 In November we held a UK Divest day of action, where hundreds of people took to the streets to call on our local councils to divest from fossil fuels and instead invest in climate justice and a safer future for us all.
-People took part by organising and attending rallies, standing out in the cold with a placard, emailing local councillors, phoning up council offices and sending messages on Twitter using our hashtag #StopFundingFossilFuels.

 In Bradford, a coalition of community groups joined together to call on the council to stop funding fossil fuels and invest in climate justice.
 (Credit: Neil Terry)In Matlock, council staff were “spooked” by a 10ft oil monster and from finding out that their pensions are being invested in fossil fuels.

 Read more about the protest and hear what organisers Maggie, Joan and Sam had to say about it in Manchester World.
 (Credit: Brian Stark)Also in Glasgow, ‘Toxic Tours’ of the city were held to show people how COP26 and polluters were connected to fossil fuels, with stops at Barclays and the Strathclyde Pension Fund.
 The tours were organised by Glasgow Calls Out Polluters and can be explored online here.

 During the period of COP26 taking place in the UK, activists and organisations drew attention to the fossil fuels investments of major banks, insurers and investors.
 A global day of action to ‘Defund Climate Chaos‘ took aim at major UK investors including the Bank of England, Standard Chartered, JP Morgan, HSBC and Barclays.
 Actions were organised by a number of groups including Tipping Point, 350, Extinction Rebellion and Market Forces.

 The vast majority of UK council pensions, banks and investors are still banking on fossil fuels — but it doesn’t have to be like this.
 By coming together, groups in London, Cardiff and Oxfordshire have all won huge commitments from their councils to end investments in fossil fuels and re-invest in climate solutions.